osmandapp/web/main/docs/user/personal/favorites.md

 </TabItem>
 </Tabs>

 To create a new Favorite point, you need to select a [POI](../map/point-layers-on-map.md#points-of-interest-poi) object with a short tap or a structure on the map with a long tap, and then select [Add (☆)](../map/map-context-menu.md#add--edit-favorite) from the [Map Context menu](../map/map-context-menu.md).
 If you select a point from OSM data, all information about that POI will be added to the newly selected point.
-You can also select any point on the map to add Favorite using [Long-tap](../map/map-context-menu.md#select-any-point-long-tap).
+You can also select any point on the map to add Favorite using [Long tap](../map/map-context-menu.md#select-any-point-long-tap).

 Following fields could be specified for a favorite point: